MichelBoucey/IPv6DB/IPv6DB_APIv1.md

 - Default Web service port: 4446

+- IPv6 addresses have just to be valid ones, but they are stored and returned canonized in conformation with RFC 5952.

+- The field "source" takes a schema-free JSON value.

 - In case of success, POST, PUT and DELETE returns a HTTP status 204 "No Content".

 - The field "ttl" is optional (default to null).